Ensemble-Vocal-Pierre-de-Lune/Ensemble-Vocal-Pierre-de-Lune.github.io/_posts/2024-12-01-noel-anglais-madeleine.md

 This year's programme is entirely in English.
 The highlight is Handel's _"Utrecht Te Deum"_ (HWV 278), which, while the title might suggest a text in Latin or perhaps in Dutch, was in fact composed in 1713, when Handel was already established in England, to celebrate the Peace of Utrecht which ended the long and bloody War of the Spanish Succession.
-It's a work overflowing with joy and gratitude -- the musical atmosphere will be familiar to anyone who knows the _Messiah_ -- with, among the effusions of praise, some moments of quiet reflection characterised by that piercing simplicity for which Handel had a particular talent.
+The musical atmosphere, brimming with joy and gratitude, will be familiar from the _Messiah_ -- though, among the effusions of praise, lie some moments of quiet reflectiveness, of that deceptive, piercing simplicity at which Handel so excels.

 In the first half, we will have a lovely selection of Christmas carols: some very well known classics, others more recent from the much appreciated and definitely-not-avant-gardist John Rutter and - the only concession to 20th century-style modernity - Taverner's iconic setting of William Blake's poem _The Lamb_.

-It's a programme that, we hope, if you close your eyes, might transport you in spirit to any of the many English churches and other venues where the tradition of Christmas music is still, notwithstanding the incursion of electronic entertainments, alive and kicking.
+It's a programme that, we hope, if you close your eyes, might transport you in place and perhaps in time, to the England where Christmas music is still a living tradition.

 <hr style="border-top: 3px double #8c8b8b"/>